 Rapid advances in medicine and technology have completely transformed both the context of care and the educational preparation and ongoing professional development of those who provide it.

-Not that long ago, nurses had a relatively predictable career path and often retired from the same unit they started their career.
+Not that long ago, nurses had a relatively predictable career path and often retired from the same unit they started their careers.
 Commitment, loyalty, and passion for your work are desirable and commendable qualities; however, today, nurses are more often enjoying professional mobility that often includes progressive and diverse leadership opportunities.

 “If your actions inspire others to dream more, do more, and become more, YOU are a leader” - John Adams.
 With that definition, what nurse isn’t a leader?
-Let’s explore the path of nursing leadership through some key questions that often arise when you start asking yourself ‘what’s next?’
+Let’s explore the path of nurse leadership through some key questions that often arise when you start asking yourself ‘what’s next?’

 A desire to drive change, explore a different side of nursing, take on a challenge, a need to impart your knowledge, wish to advocate through leadership, or perhaps it’s as simple as wanting more weekends off.

-Also, leadership is a journey.
+Also, nurse leadership is a journey.
 It’s seldom as simple as waking up one morning and deciding to be a CEO.
 Leadership is an accumulation of increasing responsibility and skills.
 The first step can often be as simple as joining a committee or acting as charge nurse on the night shift.

 Sometimes, but not always.
 Leaders can be influential, foster change, and engage others but not necessarily have staff directly reporting to them.
 A ‘manager’ generally has some delegated authority that places them in a supervisory position.